maticnetwork/matic-docs/docs/integrate/quickstart.md

 Matic Network is a scaling solution for public blockchains.
 Matic supports all existing Ethereum tooling along with faster and cheaper transactions.

 If you are looking to integrate with Matic Network, you have come to the right place.
-If you are on of either:
+If you are one of the following, this section is for you:

 - a blockchain wallet,
 - meta-transaction provider,
 - hosting blockchain full nodes or
 - building a developer tool for Ethereum or other blockchains,

-this section is for you.

 ## Deploy smart contracts